JuliaClimate/MeshArrays.jl/README.md

 **MeshArrays.jl** defines the `MeshArray` data structure (or type) that can contain, distribute, etc., collections of inter-connected arrays as generally done in climate models.
 This provides a simple yet efficient and general way to e.g. analyze climate system simulations and manipulate their output.

-See the [Docs](https://juliaclimate.github.io/MeshArrays.jl/dev/) and [Tutorials](https://juliaclimate.github.io/MeshArrays.jl/dev/tutorials/) for more detailed information.

 ```
 struct gcmarray{T, N} <: AbstractMeshArray{T, N}
    grid::gcmgrid